Why Gokulam group decided not to broadcast Gokulam Kerala matches on TV! | Goal.com

 The ongoing tiff between the I-League clubs and All India Football Federation (AIFF) has been a well documented story.

-The clubs are incensed over reports that the Indian Super League (ISL) is set to be elevated as India’s de facto top division in the AIFF’s Executive Committee meeting called on July 3rd.
+The clubs are incensed over reports that the Indian Super League (ISL) is set to be elevated as India’s de facto top division in the AIFF’s Executive Committee meeting to be held on July 3rd.

-The I-League Private Clubs Association met on Monday and even gave out a statement wherein they made it clear that they could approach the court as and when AIFF makes its decision.
+The I-League Private Clubs Association met on Monday and even gave out a statement wherein they made it clear that they would approach the court as and when AIFF makes its decision.

 Among the many bones of contention, including the alleged step-motherly treatment meted out to the I-League clubs, a major issue the clubs have taken up has been the move to cut down on or end the TV broadcast of the I-League.

-The clubs have alleged that AIFF has allowed the broadcasters, Star, who also have stakes in the ISL, to do so in order to reduce the popularity of the I-League.
+The clubs have alleged that AIFF has allowed the broadcasters, Star, who are co-owners of the ISL, to do so in order to reduce the popularity of the I-League.
 They have also claimed that the I-League enjoys similar viewership numbers to that of the ISL.

 In fact, back in December 2018, when it was announced that several I-League matches will not be broadcast on TV, Gokulam Kerala President VP Praveen had said, “Last season, the I-League had a viewership that was close to that of the ISL.